-The Clean Energy Regulator has produced guidance on the circumstances in which it is necessary to stratify carbon estimation areas (CEAs) according to species mix – a requirement for projects using the:
+The Clean Energy Regulator has produced guidance on the circumstances in which it is necessary to stratify carbon estimation areas (CEAs) according to species mix – a requirement for projects using the environmental or mallee plantings FullCAM method, and the human-induced regeneration of a permanent even-aged native forest method.

-These methodology determinations stipulate the use of the 'environmental plantings' setting in the Reforestation Modelling Tool (RMT), however the RMT does not provide for modelling results based on a difference in species mix alone.
+The methodology determinations stipulate the use of the 'environmental plantings' setting in the reforestation modelling tool (RMT), however the RMT does not provide for modelling results based on a difference in species mix alone.

 This guidance clarifies how differences in species mix should be accounted for using the three different methodology determinations.

-In the case of an Environmental Plantings or a Mallee Plantings project, if the decision to plant a different mix of species in different areas has been made on the basis of identified differences in site characteristics or in establishment and/or management methods of those areas, then the project area and/or carbon estimation area must be stratified in line with differences in species mix.
+In the case of an environmental or mallee plantings project, if the decision to plant a different mix of species in different areas has been made on the basis of identified differences in site characteristics or in establishment and/or management methods of those areas, then the project area and/or carbon estimation area must be stratified in line with differences in species mix.

 About The Clean Energy Regulator